gatherworkshops/Building-the-Web/_slides/workshop/curiosityquests/image-subfolders.md

+---
+title: image-suubfolders
+section: curiosityquests
+layout: slide
+class: default-slide

+notes: |
+  You don't have to use subfolders for your images, but it can be nice to separate them out based on the type of image.

+  If you find that you have more than about ten images on your website, see if you can think of some sensible ways to tidy them into folders.

+  Keeping tidy code is an excellent habit to have!

+---

 ## Image Subfolders

 If you have lots of images, you might even have subfolders _inside_ your images folder, like "branding" or "gallery".